 EC: I love reflective colours like silver, and layering various opaque colours together with reflective surfaces.

 NB: Hi Max, I used to think that my favourite colour was red.
 I still do love red, but I think I have too many favourite colours now to just name one.
 I like colours that make me feel good and happy, like grassy green, mustard yellow, hot pink and sparkly gold!

 JW: My favourite colour is a dark electric blue.

 Special thanks to the MCA Kids Committee, Brook, Ella, Nicole & Jodie.

 Before coming to the MCA in 2011, Amanda could be found developing and delivering family programs at Penrith Regional Gallery & The Lewers Bequest.
-In her current role Amanda works with practicing artists to create engaging programs and resources that connect families with contemporary art, culture and ideas via fun creative learning strategies that encourage experimentation and collaboration.
-Amanda was born in Sydney where she has completed a Bachelor of Fine Arts, Masters of Teaching and Graduate Certificate in Arts Administration.
-Amanda is currently studying children’s literature.
+In her current role Amanda works with practicing artists to create engaging programs and resources that connect young children with contemporary art, culture and ideas via creative learning strategies that encourage experimentation and collaboration.
+Amanda was born in Sydney where she has completed a Bachelor of Fine Arts, Master of Teaching and Graduate Certificate in Art Administration.